Pune Warriors India: Home ground

 In their inaugural season in 2011, the team played their home matches at the DY Patil Stadium at Navi Mumbai, as their designated home venue, the Maharashtra Cricket Association Stadium, was still under construction.
 Only from the 2012 season onwards did the team actually begin to play their home matches in Pune at the Subrata Roy Sahara Stadium, named after the Chairman of Sahara India Pariwar.
 It is located at Gahunje, a village located about 23 km north-west of Pune on the Mumbai Pune Expressway.
 It has a seating capacity of 37,000 spectators.

 The stadium became a source of contention between Sahara India Pariwar and the Maharashtra Cricket Association (MCA).
 In early 2013, Sahara moved court over the termination of the agreement between it and the MCA over the stadium by the latter.
 MCA had terminated the agreement on the ground due to Sahara defaulting over payments to the MCA and had renamed the stadium as the MCA Pune International Cricket Centre.
 Sahara decided to play all their home matches outside Pune till the issue was resolved.
 On 15 March 2013, the issue was finally resolved, with Sahara agreeing to pay all existing dues within three months.
 The stadium was renamed back to Subrata Roy Sahara Stadium and MCA also allowed Pune Warriors India to play all its home matches in the stadium.

 Team identity

 Team name and logo

 The Pune franchise named the team Pune Warriors India in honour of the Maratha Empire which once ruled from the city.
 The Pune Warriors India logo was a spear wielding, attacking cavalry-warrior (warrior on horse) in the hue of the Indian tricolour.
-The team logo is still same in.